beingabstrac/Design-Concepts/Concept - 01/README.md

 Concept - 01 of DesignConcepts.
 ==============================

-<p align="center"> This is Concept - 01 of DesignConcepts. <p>
+This is Concept - 01 of DesignConcepts.
-<p> Open https://htmlpreview.github.io/ and paste the "index.html" file location to preview it. <p>
+- Open https://htmlpreview.github.io/ and paste the "index.html" file location to preview it.

 Result
 -----------